 Vaginal contraceptive film is a paper-thin film that has a spermicide in it.
 A woman can place it in her vagina on or near the cervix (the entrance to the uterus), where the film dissolves in seconds.
 The spermicide in it works for about an hour.

-The vaginal contraceptive film is placed in the vagina on or near the cervix where it dissolves in seconds.
-The film is effective for about one hour and you must wait at least 15 minutes after inserting the film before having intercourse.
-You must use a new film each time you have intercourse.
+You should wait at least 15 minutes after inserting the film before having sex.
+And you must use a new film each time you have intercourse.